SumoLogic/sumologic-documentation/docs/search/live-tail/live-tail-cli.md

 ## Limitations

-The limitations for the Live Tail CLI are the same as the [Live Tail](about-live-tail.md) feature in Sumo Logic, but for these exceptions:
+The limitations for the Live Tail CLI are the same as the [Live Tail](about-live-tail.md) feature in Sumo Logic, with some exceptions:

 * You can tail logs ingested from Sources configured on Installed Collectors and from HTTP and Cloud Syslog Sources on Hosted Collectors.
   :::note
   Data ingested from Amazon S3 can't be tailed because of restrictions from Amazon.
   :::
 * The Live Tail CLI session will expire after 30 minutes of inactivity.
 This is to provide the best performance possible.
 If a Live Tail session has expired, you can restart it at any time.
 * `_view` and `_index` are not supported in Live Tail queries.

-For complete details, see [Live Tail](about-live-tail.md).

 ## Install and use the Live Tail CLI